-12. Are there still prohibitions against spraying when wind is blowing toward sensitive crops, plants, and residential areas?
+16. Are there still prohibitions against spraying when wind is blowing toward sensitive crops, plants, and residential areas?

-Yes, the 2022 labels still prohibit application when the wind is blowing toward adjacent sensitive crops, plants, and residential areas.
+Yes, the current labels still prohibit application when the wind is blowing toward adjacent sensitive crops, plants, and residential areas.

-13. What does the term "adjacent" mean on these labels?
+17. What does the term "adjacent" mean on these labels?

-While the newer dicamba soybean product labels have eliminated the use of the term "neighboring" and have settled on the term "adjacent" for describing sensitive sites to be protected, neither the EPA nor the product registrants have defined the limits of what they mean by the term "adjacent".
-Therefore, in Indiana the term "adjacent" shall mean any protected crop or site that exists, partially or in whole, within 240' of the edge of the target soybean field.
-This is consistent with EPA's improved risk assessments that suggest that significant downwind drift past 240' should not be a concern.
-However, applicators should be advised that this improved risk assessment and safety margin does not eliminate applicator regulatory liability under the Indiana state drift rule for off-target adverse effects resulting from drift past 240'.
+The term "adjacent" for describing sensitive sites to be protected, has not been defined by either EPA or the product registrants.
+But for purposes of investigation and label compliance OISC will interpret "adjacent" to mean any protected crop or site that exists, partially or in whole, within 240 feet of the edge of the target soybean field.
+This is consistent with EPA's improved risk assessments that suggest that significant downwind drift past 240 feet should not be a concern.
+However, applicators should be advised that this improved risk assessment and safety margin does not eliminate applicator regulatory liability under the Indiana state drift rule for off-target adverse effects resulting from drift past 240 feet.
 Both label restrictions and the state drift rule will be considered by OISC when investigating off-target movement complaints.

-14. Do sensitive crops include adjacent organic crops?
+18. Do sensitive crops include adjacent organic crops?